Trainorama 49 Class Diesel Locomotive

 DCC with Sound and Light Modifications

-In February 2015, Trainorama released the 49 Class locomotive which included an 8 Pin socket for fitting a DCC decoder and a factory fitted speaker.
-In DC/DCC all lights operate directional.
+In February 2015, Trainorama released the 49 Class locomotive, which included an 8 Pin socket for fitting a DCC decoder and a factory fitted speaker.
+Fitted with LED headlights plus white and red marker lights.
+In DC/DCC, all lights operate directional.

-For this installation we recommend the ESU LokSound 5 (Sound) with our Custom Sound Project for the 49 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
-We can supply the decoders only for the DIY installers.
+For this DCC installation, we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the NSW 49 Class or the LokPilot 5 (No Sound) for those not wishing sound.

-We offer a light modification for Trainorama 49 Class to separate the lights for a more prototypical operation.
+We offer a light modification for this Trainorama 49 Class to separate the lights for a more prototypical operation

 The DCC Solutions NSW 49 Class Custom Sound Project